kaerez/JSMonkey/Wayback/README.md

 Archiving a URL
 ---------------

-Browse to the URL you want to archive, then: right click on an empty place in the page -> Tampermonkey -> Wayback -> Save
+Browse to the URL you want to archive, then: right click on an empty place in the page -> Tampermonkey -> Wayback

-__or__

-Click on the Tampermonkey extension -> Wayback -> Save